potakhov/loge/README.md

 ## Optional transports

-In order to create additional logging transports the library should be initialized with a `TransportCreator` - a function returning an array of external transports conforming the `Transport` interface.
+In order to create additional logging transports the library should be initialized with a `TransportCreator` - a function returning an array of external transports conforming to the `Transport` interface.

 ```go
 type TransportCreator func(TransactionList) []Transport